 What is a guarantor?

 A guarantor is someone you trust, usually a relative, friend or partner, who agrees to take on responsibility for repayments on your loan should you become unable to do so.
-Having a guarantor can help those with a poor or no credit history get the help they need, without taking out a higher interest loan, because they offer an extra layer of security to the lender.
+Applying for a guarantor loan can help those with poor or no credit history get the help they need because they offer the lender an extra layer of security.

 Who can be a guarantor?